Skip to Content

 Chiggers

-Chiggers are tiny mite larvae often found in grass, weeds, and wooded areas, especially in warm seasons.
+Chiggers are tiny mite larvae often found in grass, weeds, and wooded areas during warm seasons.

-• Appearance: Very small and difficult to see; often described as tiny red or orange specks.
+• Appearance: Very small and difficult to see; sometimes described as tiny red/orange specks.

-• Typical bites: Intensely itchy, red bumps or welts, often around sock lines, waistbands, and areas where clothing is tight.
+• Typical bites: Intensely itchy red bumps or welts—often around sock lines, waistbands, and tight clothing areas.

-• Concerns: Bites are extremely itchy but typically not dangerous; scratching can lead to secondary skin irritation or infection.
+• Concerns: Scratching can lead to secondary skin irritation or infection.

 Ants

-Some ant species will bite or sting when disturbed.
-Fire ants (not common in all regions) can be particularly painful.
+Some ant species bite or sting when disturbed.
+(Fire ants are not common in all regions.)

 • Appearance: Varies by species; usually small, brown, black, or red.

-• Typical bites/stings: Painful, localized burning or stinging sensation, sometimes followed by a small blister or pustule.
+• Typical bites/stings: Localized burning or stinging sensation, sometimes followed by a small blister or pustule.

-• Concerns: Most ant bites are localized, but some individuals can have allergic reactions.
+• Concerns: Most are localized, but allergic reactions can occur in sensitive individuals.

 Spiders

-Many spider bites are mild, but a small number of species can cause more serious reactions.
+Many spider bites are mild.
+A small number of species can cause more significant symptoms depending on the region and the person.

-• Appearance: Varies widely; many are harmless and avoid people.
+• Appearance: Varies widely; many household spiders are harmless and avoid people.

-• Concerns: A few species (such as black widows or brown recluses in certain regions) can cause more significant symptoms.
-If you suspect a serious spider bite or symptoms worsen, contact a healthcare provider.
+• Concerns: If you suspect a serious spider bite or symptoms worsen, contact a healthcare provider promptly.

-Remember: it can be very difficult to identify a bug or spider based on a bite alone.
-If you are worried about a bite or your symptoms, it’s best to talk with a medical professional.
+Remember: it can be very difficult to identify a pest based on a bite alone.
+If you’re worried about a bite, your symptoms, or infection risk, it’s best to talk with a medical professional.

 What Do Bug Bites Typically Look and Feel Like?

 Insect bites and stings can cause a range of skin reactions.
-Common signs and symptoms include:
+Common signs include:

-• Redness or a small red bump at the bite site
+• Redness or a small bump at the bite site

 • Localized swelling